 b.
-United Front Work Aims to Disintegrate the Free World From Within
+The Aim of United-Front Work: Disintegrating the Free World From Within

 5. Lessons Learned and the Way Out

 a.
-The Policy of Appeasement Was a Grave Mistake
+The Policy of Appeasement: A Grave Mistake

 In the process of realizing its global ambitions, the CCP recognizes no moral limitations and obeys no laws.
-As discussed in the Nine Commentaries on the Communist Party, the history of the CCP’s founding is a process of gradually perfecting the evilness found through history, both in China and around the world, including the Party’s nine inherited traits: “evil, deceit, incitement, unleashing the scum of society, espionage, robbery, fighting, elimination, and control.”
-These traits are seen everywhere through the CCP’s process of global expansion, and the Party has continually enhanced and strengthened its techniques and their malignancy.
-The CCP’s “unrestricted warfare” is a concentrated expression of these evil traits and an important part of its success.
+As discussed in Nine Commentaries on the Communist Party, the history of the CCP’s founding and rise to power was a process of gradually perfecting the evilness found through history, both in China and around the world, including the Party’s nine inherited traits: “evil, deceit, incitement, unleashing the scum of society, espionage, robbery, fighting, elimination, and control.”
+These traits are seen everywhere through the CCP’s global expansion, and the Party has continually enhanced and strengthened its techniques and their malignancy.
+The CCP’s unrestricted warfare is the concentrated expression of these evil traits and an important part of its success.

-Unrestricted warfare means that “all weapons and technologies can be used at will; it means that all the boundaries between the worlds of war and non-war, military and non-military are broken.”
-It utilizes methods that span nations and any particular sphere of activity.
+Unrestricted warfare means that “all weapons and technologies can be used at will; it means that all boundaries between the worlds of war and non-war, military and non-military, are broken.”
+It utilizes methods that span nations and spheres of activity.
 Finance, trade, the media, international law, outer space, and more are all potential battlefields.
-Weapons include hacking, terrorism, biochemical warfare, ecological warfare, atomic warfare, electronic warfare, drugs, intelligence, smuggling, psychological warfare, ideology, sanctions, and so on.
+Weapons include hacking, terrorism, biochemical warfare, ecological warfare, atomic warfare, electronic warfare, drug trafficking, intelligence, smuggling, psychological warfare, ideological warfare, sanctions, and so on.

-The authors of Unrestricted Warfare believe that “the generalization of war” is the inevitable direction of the future and that every field must be militarized.
-They believe that a large number of nonmilitary personnel who do not wear military uniforms are the key to unrestricted warfare.
-The government must quickly prepare for combat in all invisible fields of war.
+The authors of Unrestricted Warfare believe that “the generalization of war” is the inevitable future direction and that every field must be militarized.
+They believe that utilizing a large number of nonmilitary personnel is the key to unrestricted warfare and that the regime must quickly prepare for combat in all invisible fields of war.

-Many people refer to various professional or social environments as “battlefields” by way of metaphor, but for the CCP, it means war in a very real sense.
+Many people refer to various professional or social environments as “battlefields” by way of metaphor, but the CCP takes this literally.
 All fields are battlefields because the CCP is in a state of war at all times, and everyone is a combatant.
 All conflicts are regarded as struggles of life and death.
-Slight problems are magnified to be questions of principle or ideology, and the whole country is mobilized as if in war to meet the CCP’s goals.
+Slight problems are magnified to be questions of principle or ideology, and the whole country is mobilized, as if in a state of active war, to meet the CCP’s goals.

-In the 1940s, during the Chinese Civil War, the CCP used economic warfare to harm the economy of the Nationalist government (Kuomintang) of the Republic of China and make it collapse.
-The Party used espionage to obtain the Kuomintang’s military plans even before the KMT’s own troops received them, and used numerous conspiracies while communist armies fought on the battlefield.
-The CCP still uses these unrestricted means today, yet on an even larger and broader scale.
-Unrestricted warfare means breaking all conventional rules and moral restraints.
-This leaves most Westerners, Western governments, and companies unable to understand how the CCP acts, much less compete with it.
+In the 1940s, during the Chinese Civil War, the CCP used economic warfare to harm the economy of the Nationalist government (Kuomintang, or KMT) of the Republic of China and cause it to collapse.
+The Party used espionage to obtain the Kuomintang’s military plans even before the KMT’s own troops received them.
+The CCP continues to use unrestricted means of warfare today, on a yet larger and broader scale.
+Unrestricted warfare, which breaks all conventional rules and moral restraints, leaves most Westerners, Western governments, and Western companies unable to understand the CCP, much less contend with it.

-The CCP implements unrestricted warfare in numerous fields, using many seemingly mundane means to achieve its goals:
+The CCP implements many seemingly mundane means, in numerous fields, to achieve its goals:

 - Exporting Party culture and lies to the world through foreign propaganda

-- Controlling global media and carrying out ideological unrestricted warfare
+- Controlling global media and carrying out ideological warfare

-- Using fame, honey traps, human relationships, bribery, and despotic power to unite the leaders of the United Nations, important political figures of various countries, experts in think tanks and academic circles, tycoons, and influential people from all walks of life to cultivate friendships to support the CCP and help it through crises
+- Using fame, honey traps (sexual entrapment), interpersonal relationships, bribery, and despotic power to gain leverage over the leaders of global organizations, important political figures, experts in think tanks and academic circles, business tycoons, and influentials from all walks of life

 - Supporting, inciting, and allying with rogue regimes to distract the United States and Western governments

-- Using trade diplomacy to make free countries compete against one another, with the market of more than one billion Chinese as bait
+- Using trade diplomacy to make free countries compete against one another, using the market of more than one billion Chinese consumers as bait

 - Deepening economic integration and interdependency to tie up other countries